Vilchynskyi/ITEA_Advanced_Final_project/README.md

 Hello!
-This is my first project.
-This project i have created with pyTelegramBotAPI and MongoDB.
+This is my first project on Python.
+This project i have developed with pyTelegramBotAPI and MongoDB.
+I have created models Produce, Category/Subcategory, User, Cart and OrderHistory.
+I also have develeped seeder for Product and Category/Subcategory models.
+This telegram bot have been working on Google Cloud Platform with help web-hooking.
+Now it's deactivated.